numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

    * Setting (and potentially finding) the inner-loop function.
 Finding the inner-loop function could allow specialized implementations in the future.
+     For example casting currently use one function for contiguous casts and another function for generic strided casts to optimize speed.
+     Reductions do similar optimizations, however these currently handled inside the inner-loop function itself.
    * Signal whether the inner-loop requires the Python API, or whether the GIL may be released.